 Obtaining documents from the above list can be difficult for many new couples that haven’t lived together for very long or are in the process of relocating to the United States.
 In this scenario, it’s understandable you’ll have less documentation proving that you’ve co-mingled financial resources and more attention will be on other evidence.
 For couples without lots of evidence, letters from friends and family can help make the difference.
 These letters are known as affidavits of support.

-Affidavits of support are letters from third parties (friends, family, religious leaders, neighbors, etc.) that can provide written testimony of the bona fides of the marital relationship.
+Affidavits are letters from third parties (friends, family, religious leaders, neighbors, etc.) that can provide written testimony of the bona fides of the marital relationship.
 Each affidavit must contain the full name and address of the person making the affidavit, date and place of birth of the person making the affidavit, and complete information and details explaining how the person acquired his or her knowledge of your marriage.
-The letter must be sworn to or affirmed by a notary.
 This is an opportunity for the affidavit author to explain why he or she believes your marriage is the real thing.
 The author can write about his or her experiences with you, attendance at the wedding, knowledge of your plans for the future or any other anecdote that demonstrates you have a bona fide marriage.
+To see an example affidavit, read I-130 Affidavit Sample for Spouses.

 Red Flags for a Fraudulent Marriage